DeerMaximum/Technische-Alternative-CMI/README.md

 To customize a channel, select the device, on which the channel is located, enter the channel number and finally select the channel type.

+## Common errors

+### "Unknown error occurred" on setup after ~60s

+This error occurs if the setup is done on a Home Assistant instance that is accessed through a reverse proxy or the Home Assistant Cloud.
+In this case please connect **directly** to your instance and set up the integration.

 ## Supported data types